 NORTH NEWTON, KAN. – Serving together may be one of the best ways for people to learn to know and appreciate each other.

-Since service is one of Bethel’s four core values, when Bethel administrators were planning Bethel Bridge, “we wanted to do a project as a way of reinforcing the importance of service, something that would involve all students,” said Brad Born, vice president for academic affairs.
+Since service is also one of Bethel’s four core values, when Bethel administrators were planning Bethel Bridge, “we wanted to do a project as a way of reinforcing the importance of service, something that would involve all students,” said Brad Born, vice president for academic affairs.

 “We remembered the success of the food packaging we did after the earthquake in Haiti in 2010,” he continued.
 “So we turned to Rick McNary for ideas.”